UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Experiments

 \subsection{Implementation Details}

 We initialize Gaussian points from both LiDAR points (with projected RGB and semantic values) and 200K random points sampled within a sphere.
 Following previous 3DGS-based methods to predict reliable semantic Gaussians, we use SegFormer~\cite{xie2021segformer} as our pre-trained segmentation model.
+Our approach builds upon PVG~\cite{chen2023periodic}, with all parameters configured identically to its original implementation.
 The learning rate of MLP starts from $1.6 \times 10^{-4}$ and decreases to $1.6 \times 10^{-6}$.
-For each loss term, the weighting coefficients are empirically set to $\lambda_1=0.8$, $\lambda_2=0.2$, $\lambda_3=0.01$, $\lambda_4=0.0001$, $\lambda_5=0.1$ and $\lambda_6=0.01$.
-All experiments are conducted on a single NVIDIA V100s with 32GB memory.
+For each loss term, the weighting coefficients are empirically set to $\lambda_1=0.8$, $\lambda_2=0.2$, $\lambda_3=0.01$,$\lambda_4=0.01$, $\lambda_5=0.0001$, $\lambda_6=0.1$ and $\lambda_7=0.01$.
+All experiments are conducted on a single NVIDIA V100s.